How the “Real Japan” Offers Healing to Depleted Individuals

 Moving to a foreign country can be highly emotionally taxing.
 From new environmental risks to a difficult language, Japan is no exception.
 See also: The Challenges of Living in Rural Japan.

 Sometimes moving to a new country can have it’s own honeymoon phase, which can crash and burn.
-But the honeymoon phase might be enough to get a person back on their feet if they truly believe that rural Japan is a meaningful direction for personal development.
+But the honeymoon phase might be enough to get a person back on their feet if they truly believe that rural Japan is the right direction for personal development.

 Experience Real Japan in the Japanese Countryside

 There is a possibility that I’ve just been lucky.
-I found what I needed here.
 But “Real Japan” does exist, and it offers a unique and rewarding experience for those who are willing to approach it with openness.
 Living in the Japanese countryside can be a win-win if it is a good fit.

 If it isn’t quite right for you, I hope my story is a simple reminder that there are many options on how we can lead a beautiful, intentional life.
 If it is for you, I wish you the power and determination to create your dream lifestyle here.